About Bikes for Refugees SA Incorporated (ABN 20 663 461 735):

 Welcome to Australia can also pass on donations of goods.

 Other organisations that re-cycle bicycles in Adelaide:

-Bike SA: peak body for recreational cycling – runs its own recycling schemes e.g to supply BMX and mountain bikes to the APY lands – also has information on other organisations.
+Bike SA: The peak body for recreational cycling runs its own recycling schemes (e.g to supply BMX and mountain bikes to the APY lands).
+They also have information on other organisations.